European hamster: Behaviour

-The common hamster is a nocturnal or crepuscular species.
-It lives in a complex burrow system.
-It eats seeds, legumes, root vegetables, grasses and insects.
+The common hamster is often described as a nocturnal or crepuscular species, but it is also known to sometimes be active during the daytime.
+It lives in a complex burrow system, with a main chamber generally being connected to the surface by both a diagonal and vertical tunnel, with offshoot tunnels being used to store food or to defecate, with a single European hamster utilizing multiple burrows over the course of an active season, with males using more (up to 10) burrows.
+The vast majority of its diet is herbivorous, comprising various vegetable matter including seeds, legumes, root vegetables and grasses, with a small part (10-13%) of its diet being from animal sources like earthworms, snails and insects.
+European hamsters sometimes engage in cannibalism, during stressed periods and/or times of high population density.
+European hamsters do not typically need to drink as they are generally capable of getting the necessary water from their diet alone.
 It transports its food in its elastic cheek pouches to the food storage chambers.
 The storage chambers may be quite large and on average contain 2-3 kg of food, but exceptionally can be up to 65 kg.
 It hibernates between October and March.
 During this time, it wakes every five to seven days to feed from the storage chambers.
 They are usually solitary animals.
+They typically have home ranges from 0.2 ha in females to 1.8 ha in males, with the home ranges of males typically encompassing the burrows of three or a greater number of females.